Is your hostel closed during the day?

 Do you have laundry facilities?

 Yes.
 We have coin-operated laundry machines.
-We ask that you do your laundry in the evening or very early in the morning as our hostel closes fairly early in the day.
+We ask that you do your laundry in the evening.

 Does the hostel serve breakfast or sell food?